dgraph-io/dgraph/contrib/config/terraform/aws/ha/README.md

 # Highly Available Dgraph on AWS using terraform

-[Terraform](https://terraform.io/) automates the process spinning up the EC2 instance, setting up and running Dgraph in it.
+[Terraform](https://terraform.io/) automates the process of spinning up the EC2 instance, setting up, and running Dgraph in it.
 This setup deploys terraform in HA mode in AWS.

 Here are the steps to follow: